robojones/z1/README.md

 z1 also comes with a __graceful restart__ functionality which allows you to restart your cluster without rejecting any request.

 ## Changes
-- v3.16.1
-  - dim the white background for headings
 - v3.16.0
   - add colors to cli
 - v3.15.0